Hey Mike, Mike, MIKE!! Guess what day it is?? BLACK FRIDAY! And tomorrow Nov. 29 is Small Business Saturday, so get out there & shop locally

 Alamosa Round-up Rodeo

-The Alamosa Round-Up has been a part of Western Heritage in Colorado for over 30 years and is now a PRCA Rodeo.
+The Alamosa Round-Up has been a part of western heritage in Colorado for over 30 years and is now a PRCA Rodeo.
 The Alamosa Round-Up brings a full week of activities to the San Luis Valley.
 Don't miss the Downtown Cattle Drive and Demolition Derby Parade.
 You are sure to find your favorite rodeo event.
-Top Bull Riders from around the country as well as future champion cowboys don their hats, chap up and put on a show for the fans.
+Top Bull Riders from around the country as well as future champion cowboys don their hats, chap up, and put on a show for the fans.
 The Alamosa Round-Up Bull Riding is a prime event in the San Luis Valley.
 Some of the best Bull Riders in the PRCA and PBR match up with the top Honeycutt Bulls.
 The Bull Riding alone is worth the trip to town.

 Crestone Music Festival

 In 1999, local citizens and musicians produced the first annual Crestone Music Festival, bringing diverse musical traditions to a rural mountain region that is traditionally under-served by the arts.
-Held each year in August, the goal of the Festival is to create a high-quality, sustainable small- to mid-size festival, with an affordable yet limited amount of available tickets, to preserve the intimate quality of the event.
+Held each year in August, the goal of the Festival is to create a high-quality, sustainable, small to mid-size festival, with an affordable yet limited amount of available tickets, to preserve the intimate quality of the event.

 The Festival strives to share broader perspectives on music, art, lifestyle and culture.
 Opportunities in the San Luis Valley to sing and dance to live music, or to experience theater and poetry, are rare.
-By presenting different genres such as bluegrass, blues, salsa, jazz, rock, reggae, country, a cappella and swing, and then bringing more international flavors including Celtic, Japanese Taiko Drummers, Cuban, African, Mariachi, Middle Eastern music and dance, Aztec song and dance, and steel drums, we provide a unique, palatable, and intimate glimpse into other traditions and cultures.
+By presenting different genres such as bluegrass, blues, salsa, jazz, rock, reggae, country, a cappella and swing, and then bringing more international flavors including Celtic, Japanese Taiko Drummers, Cuban, African, Mariachi, Middle Eastern music and dance, Aztec song and dance, and steel drums, the festival provides a unique, palatable, and intimate glimpse into other traditions and cultures.